 Pediatric Patients: Pharmacokinetics of colchicine was not evaluated in pediatric patients.

-Elderly: Pharmacokinetics of colchicine has not been determined in elderly patients.
-A published report described the pharmacokinetics of 1 mg oral colchicine tablet in four elderly women compared to six young healthy males.
-The mean age of the four elderly women was 83 years (range 75 – 93), mean weight was 47 kg (38 – 61 kg) and mean creatinine clearance was 46 mL/min (range 25 – 75 mL/min).
+Elderly: A published report described the pharmacokinetics of 1 mg oral colchicine tablet in four elderly women compared to six young healthy males.
+The mean age of the four elderly women was 83 years (range 75 to 93), mean weight was 47 kg (38 to 61 kg) and mean creatinine clearance was 46 mL/min (range 25 to 75 mL/min).
 Mean peak plasma levels and AUC of colchicine were two times higher in elderly subjects compared to young healthy males.
-However, it is possible that the higher exposure in the elderly subjects was due to decreased renal function.

-Renal impairment: Pharmacokinetics of colchicine in patients with mild and moderate renal impairment is not known.
+Renal Impairment: Pharmacokinetics of colchicine in patients with mild and moderate renal impairment is not known.
 A published report described the disposition of colchicine (1 mg) in young adult men and women with FMF who had normal renal function or end-stage renal disease requiring dialysis.
-Patients with end-stage renal disease had 75% lower colchicine clearance (0.17 vs 0.73 L/hr/kg) and prolonged plasma elimination half-life (18.8 hrs vs 4.4 hrs) as compared to subjects with FMF and normal renal function [see Dose Modification in Renal Impairment and Renal Impairment].
+Patients with end-stage renal disease had 75% lower colchicine clearance (0.17 vs. 0.73 L/hr/kg) and prolonged plasma elimination half-life (18.8 hours vs. 4.4 hours) as compared to subjects with FMF and normal renal function [see Dose Modification in Renal Impairment and Renal Impairment].

-COLCRYS (colchicine, USP) tablets in the Presence of the Co-Administered Drug
+for COLCRYS (Colchicine, USP) Tablets in the Presence of the Coadministered

 (62.0 to 606.9)